costinm/krun/pkg/uk8s/README.md

+# Rest

+This package includes a basic wrapper around http Client interface, to support common 'REST' API for GCP, K8S and other similar APIs without a full dependency on the (rather large) client libraries.

+It is ONLY intended for bootstrap and 'light' usage - and optimized for code size instead of performance.

+The initial code was modeled after k8s, later extended for GCP APIs.

+'REST' uses the basic HTTP protocol - the payload is a []byte with some metadata, which can be further interpreted as json, protobuf, certificates or other formats.

+# K8S

-WIP, not used yet: using the rest API directly to fetch mesh-env and tokens.
+Using the rest API directly to fetch mesh-env and tokens.

-Based on a subset of kelseyhightower/konfig.
+Originally based on a subset of kelseyhightower/konfig, using the K8S and CloudRun REST interface directly.

-All we really need is getting a config map with a GET request, and creating a token with a POST request - both using JWTs from the default credentials source.
+For bootstrap, all we really need is getting a config map with a GET request, and creating a token with a POST request - both using
+JWTs from the default credentials source.
 We also don't need the full json - just few fields that are stable, so keeping a dependency to the full generated structs of all k8s APIs is overkill.

-This includes minimal code to parse kubeconfig, just enough for debugging.
+This includes minimal code to parse kubeconfig, just enough for debugging and running in environments without a metadata server.

 The 'primary' auth mode is using google service account, using golang.org/x/oauth2/google:
 - metadata server